 There are two main types of background reading that will be useful to your research:

-- Family and personal histories – family, community histories and life stories or biographies are histories of individuals, families, communities, missions, reserves or other places
+- Family and personal histories – family, community histories and life stories or biographies and histories of individuals, families, communities, missions, reserves or other places.

 Family and personal histories